braymp/sbi2/README.md

 Come learn how to do image analysis with **CellProfiler**!
 CellProfiler is a free open-source software designed to enable biologists without training in computer vision or programming to quantitatively measure phenotypes from thousands of images automatically.

 This advanced course is designed for scientists who wish to get started using CellProfiler to identify objects and measure features on their own images.
 Familiarity with basic principles of image analysis is assumed.
-Attending the Image and Data Analysis Introdutory Course is recommended.

 **WHEN**

 Monday September 12, 2016
-9:00 AM - 12:00 PM
+11:30 AM - 12:30 PM

+**Attending the Image and Data Analysis Introductory Course beforehand (9:00 AM - 10:00 AM, Rm 217) is highly recommended.**

 **WHERE**

-Joseph B. Martin Conference Center, Harvard Medical School, Boston, MA Classrooms 214, 216, & 217
+Joseph B. Martin Conference Center, Harvard Medical School, Boston, MA Classroom 214

 ## Pre-workshop instructions